 Here’s how we measure the Affinity Index:

 AI = (% of interested target audience/% of interested people in the entire Facebook population) * 100

 What is an absolute affinity?

-It’s coactivity shown in a number of the same coengaged users on analysed profiles.
+It’s the coactivity shown in a number of the same co-engaged users on analyzed profiles.
 Take a look at this example: If the value of absolute affinity or our profile and for Coca-Cola profile stands at 168, it means that those two profiles have 168 engaged people in common.
 These same people are active on our profile and on Coca-Cola’s profile.
 Our profile and the Axis one have 156 engaged users in common.

 Audience Insights (Audience Groups Statistics)

 This is a Facebook tool that allows you to gain additional information about three types of groups: Page fans, custom audiences, or Facebook users in general.